 General Store (2) This building was originally used as a bunkhouse on the Milne farm near Claresholm.
 It was moved to our site in 2002 and remodeled to be used as a general store.

 Jumbo Valley Knox Presbyterian Church (3) This church was built in 1917 and originally located east of Granum.
 It was moved from its original site and is still used for services.
 The pews, cross and organ are all original.
+The church seats 100 people.
 This church served the Granum area for more than 80 years.
 The church closed its doors as people were either moving away or passing on.
 The 3 final hymn numbers still rest on the hymnal board today.
 You will notice on the west side of the church there is only one window, while there are 4 on the east side.
 The reason for this is because one frosty night a parishioner hit an icy patch on Highway 519 in front of the church, spun off through the ditch and crashed into the west side of the church, just missing the organ.
 Services are held here during our Annual Show on the August long weekend and a Christmas service the first Friday in December.

 Andrews Log House (4) Moved from the famous local Waldron ranch in 2008.
 A local rancher built it in 1942.
 This is a good example of a later built prairie ranch house.
 When first moved to Heritage Acres the house had electricity, but volunteers took it all out to make it an example of the way of life before modern day conveniences.
 The porch on the back was added on by volunteers at Heritage Acres.
 In 1906 and 1907, Dick Andrews worked as part of the team of engineers that designed and constructed the famous Lethbridge bridge.
 Upon completion of the bridge, Mr. and Mrs. Andrews and their young family moved back to the homestead west of Claresholm.